johnyCloud/style-guides/README.md

       line breaks for readability and faster editing.
 Any rule set with multiple declarations should be split to separate lines.

-      The key factor here is error detection—e.g., a CSS validator stating you have a syntax error on Line 183.
+  > Why?
+The key factor here is error detection—e.g., a CSS validator stating you have
+      a syntax error on Line 183.
 With a single declaration, there's no missing it.
       With multiple declarations, separate lines is a must for your sanity.